merapar/spring-boot-swagger-sample/README.md

 `mvn spring-boot:run`

 # Issues to solve
 - The swagger spec is not exposing the @XmlAttribute as attributes.
-Missing the following config:
+Missing the following config on the properties:
 ```xml
   "xml": {
     "attribute": true